MileHacker Logo

 Restaurants & Eateries

-Most tourist-oriented restaurants in Santa Fe open for breakfast around 7:00 AM and serve up TO 10:00 PM.
+Most tourist-oriented restaurants in Santa Fe open for breakfast about 7:00 AM and serve up TO 10:00 PM.
 Bars may stay open slightly later, but the island generally quietens down by midnight or 1:00 AM.
 Local carinderias close once food sells out.

 Religious & Public Holidays